cageissler/cageissler.github.io/research.md

 While my research to date has focused on linguistics, I am also interested in the relationships between the findings of linguistic research and related fields, such as history and area studies.
 I have been involved in the Yale Himalaya Initiative and the Association for Nepal and Himalayan Studies, and I have served as a reviewer for publications on Tibetan and Tibeto-Burman languages.

-## Equity in Linguistics
+## Scholarly Teaching and Equity in Linguistics

+Linguists have developed a range of useful teaching methodologies, largely independent from the broader community of research on teaching in higher education.
+As a teacher and researcher, I am interested in pedagogy research and developing tools and best practices for teaching linguistics.

 While linguistics has come a long way in becoming an increasingly inclusive field, we still have a long way to go.
 Hadas Kotek, Rikker Dockum, Sarah Babinski, and I tracked gender bias in example sentences in major linguistics journals.
 [These slides](https://cageissler.github.io/files/LSA2020-gender-journals.pdf) summarize some results, and our paper has been published in [Language](https://cageissler.github.io/files/Kotek%20et%20al.%20-%202021%20-%20Gender%20bias%20and%20stereotypes%20in%20linguistic%20example%20.pdf) and, in shorter form, in [Babylonia](https://cageissler.github.io/files/Kotek%20et%20al.%20-%202021%20-%20Gender%20stereotypes%20and%20inclusion%20in%20language%20teach.pdf).

-## Scholarly Teaching

-Linguists have developed a range of useful teaching methodologies, largely independent from the broader community of research on teaching in higher education.
-As a teacher, I am interested in pedagogy research and developing tools and best practices for teaching linguistics.
-To this end, I completed the Certificate of College Teaching Preparation at Yale's Poorvu Center for Teaching and Learning, and I have joined the Scholarship of Teaching and Learning Special Interest Group of the Linguistic Society of America.